vagfed/ocp-ppc-install/README.md

 ## OpenShift LPAR creation
 You need to create in advance all LPARs that will be used during OCP installation.
 A minimum set includes 1 bootstrap, 3 masters and 2 workers.
 If you plan to use infrastructure nodes, they will be installed as workers and you will change them as infrastructure nodes after installation completes.

 Each LPAR must have only 1 Ethernet adapter during installation time.
 Scripts have been tested with virtual Ethernet but should work with vNIC or other adapters.
-Scripts do not support more than one adapter.
+This procedure do not support more than one adapter: if you need additional adapters, they must be addded after OpenSHift installation.

-Each LPAR should have only one disk during installation time.
+Each LPAR must have only one disk during installation time.
 Scripts will use `sda` disk as target disk and then will enable multipath.
 If multiple disks are present, it is not possible to choose the installation disk, so add disks after installation has completed.

 ## Variable definitions